NuGet/NuGetDocs/NuGet.Docs/ndocs/Consume-Packages/ProjectJson-Dependency.md

 *Figure 8 - Irreconcilable cousin dependencies*

 In Figure 8 both package A and package C depend on B, just as in Figure 7, but this time package A has an exact version constraint on version 1.0 whilst package C has a greater than 2.0 constraint.
 This is an error condition for the resolver as it cannot satisfy all of the version constraints.
-In order to fix it, the consumer needs to specify Package B's version as a top level dependency of MyApp, which will lead to a nearset win rule being applied.
+In order to fix it, the consumer needs to specify Package B's version as a top level dependency of MyApp, which will lead to a nearest win rule being applied.